simplylu/namespotter/README.md

 > DeviantArt.com is an online community and art platform that enables artists of various genres to showcase their artwork, connect with fellow creators, and engage in a supportive environment for artistic expression and appreciation.
 ### disqus
 > Disqus.com is a widely-used commenting platform that allows website owners to integrate a robust and interactive commenting system into their websites, fostering engagement and discussion among visitors.
+### douban
+> Douban.com is a Chinese social networking platform that combines elements of film, book, and music reviews, fostering discussions and recommendations among users based on their shared interests.
 ### dribble
 > Dribbble.com is an online community and platform for designers, providing a space to showcase their creative work, gain inspiration, and connect with other design professionals and potential clients.
 ### ello